 Eurasian Economic Union

-- Eurasian Economic Union: Kyrgyzstan’s entry to the Eurasian Economic Union.
+- Eurasian Economic Union: Kyrgyzstan joined the Eurasian Economic Union.

-- Eurasian Economic Union: There have been changes to the EEU Common Customs Tariff.
+- Eurasian Economic Union: Anti-dumping measures have been introduced in relation to steel tubes.

 For back editions of global indirect tax news, please email a request to firstname.lastname@example.org